1st Maine Cavalry Regiment: Brandy Station

 As Smith and his contingent came up to meet Douty, they realized that they were surrounded.
 The rebels had flooded back toward the hill in small groups including artillerymen who had taken back their abandoned guns.
-The two groups rallied around COL Doughty and LTC Smith.
+The two groups rallied around Col. Doughty and Lt.
+Col. Smith.
 With Smith in the lead, the regiment advanced on the battery at pace "as if inviting death".
 Firing from the rebels died off as their troopers moved out of the battery's line of fire and the gunners sighted their guns.
 When Smith saw the battery preparing to fire, he ordered the column to turn right just before the guns fired loads of grape and shell.
 The abrupt move left the discharge tearing through empty space and the column reformed before the battery could reposition their weapons and swept around to the right of the crest.

 The regiment lost no men in the last action and made it back over the crest to the origin of their charge.
 In the last action, the Maine men had learned the valuable lesson that that cohesion gave them power and safety in numbers as demonstrated in Douty's two charges in the open ground and Smith's turn to dodge grape and shell from the rebels.
 Several sweeps over the hill during the day had left it remaining in Confederate hands.
 Near sunset, Pleasonton ordered a general withdrawal, and the ten-hour battle was over.

 The 1st Maine's losses in casualties and prisoners were almost all troopers who had been separated from the main two bodies.
 All told, this action had cost the regiment one killed, two wounded, seven ·wounded and taken prisoner, and twenty-eight taken prisoner.
 They had also taken seventy-six rebel prisoners and 2nd South Carolina's colors.
 Two rebel artillery pieces were taken off the hill but abandoned in the withdrawal back across the Rappahannock.

 Much like the earlier raid (that is, not really succeeding in its initial objectives) the men of the 1st Maine gained more confidence from their action.
 Although a rebel tactical victory (although derided as a defeat in rebel press as a defeat), for the first time in the War, they matched the rebel cavalry in skill and determination.
 As they recouped, Edward P. Tobie observed, "[A] higher value attaches to Brandy Station as affecting the [1st Maine]. ...
 It was ... the first time it had ever tasted ... the fruit of victory.
 The battle aroused its latent powers, and awoke it ... to a new career.
 It became self-reliant, and began to comprehend its own possibilities.
 It became inspired with an invincible spirit that never again forsook it."

 Of note, the battle had "indisputably delayed Robert E. Lee's advance northward by one full day" which would have a knock-on effect on the Army of Northern Virginia and its movements in the remainder of the campaign.